vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-server/create-a-datastream.md

 ![Datastream product configuration](../assets/datastream-diagram.png)

+1. To create a datastream, you must first navigate to the Data Collection user interface.
+In the upper right corner of Platform, click on the **[!UICONTROL Application picker]** and select **[!UICONTROL Data Collection]** from the drop-down menu.

-To create a datastream, first navigate to the **[!UICONTROL Datastreams]** view within the[!UICONTROL Data Collection] interface.
-Select **[!UICONTROL Create Datastream]** in the top-right corner.
-Provide a name for the datastream, select [the schema you previously created](create-a-schema.md) as the **[!UICONTROL Event Dataset]**, and select **[!UICONTROL Save]** (mapping is covered later).
+1. Once the Data Collection interface displays, select **[!UICONTROL Datastreams]** in the left navigation, and then the **[!UICONTROL New Datastream]** button in the upper right corner.

+1. Provide a name for the datastream, select [the schema you previously created](create-a-schema.md) as the **[!UICONTROL Event Dataset]**, and select **[!UICONTROL Save]** (mapping is covered later).

 ![Datastream name and description](../assets/datastream-name-description.png)

 The next screen allows you to add which Adobe products and services should receive the data you send from your website.

-For the purposes of this tutorial, enable only Adobe Experience Platform, select the dataset you previously created and select **[!UICONTROL Save]**.
+1. Select the **[!UICONTROL Add Service]** command.
+For the purposes of this tutorial, enable only Adobe Experience Platform, select [the dataset you previously created](create-a-dataset.md) and select **[!UICONTROL Save]** in the upper right corner.

 ![Datastream product configuration](../assets/datastream-product-configuration.png)